per1234/wirino/README.md

 ==========
 Use your Wiring boards with the [Arduino](http://arduino.cc) IDE

 The [Wiring](http://wiring.org.co/) project was initiated in 2003 by Hernando Barragán.
 In 2005 Wiring was used as the starting point and inspiration for the creation of Arduino.
-The Wiring IDE is no longer under active development and the Wiring boards are no longer in production, though the Wiring S is [still available for purchase](https://roguerobotics.com/collections/roguerobotics/products/wiring-s).
+The Wiring IDE is no longer under active development and the Wiring boards are no longer in production.
 For more Wiring history see https://arduinohistory.github.io.

 In addition to the Wiring boards hardware definitions, this package provides [advanced configuration options](#usage).
 The [referenced core](#required-cores) libraries also provide [Wiring API functions](https://github.com/MCUdude/MightyCore/blob/master/Wiring_reference.md).